Stuart Maynard: Assistant manager

 On 12 February 2019, the pair joined Isthmian League Premier Division side Kingstonian.
 However, on 16 March 2019, following a breakdown in relations with a club director over player liaison and team strategy, Maynard and Brennan re-evaluated their position and resigned after just five games in charge.

 On 21 May 2019, Maynard and Brennan joined National League South side Wealdstone, with Maynard initially the assistant manager.
-In the shortened 2019-20 season, the duo led the club to automatic promotion to the National League, as champions of the National League South.
+In the shortened 2019–20 season, the duo led the club to automatic promotion to the National League, as champions of the National League South.
 On 2 February 2021, Brennan resigned from his role at Wealdstone, with Maynard remaining at the club.

 Wealdstone

 Following Brennan's departure, Maynard was initially appointed as Wealdstone's interim manager, before being appointed permanently on 11 March 2021, with Matthew Saunders as his assistant manager.
-The back end of the 2020-21 season saw the club struggle, a number of first team players were furloughed which contributed to Wealdstone suffering multiple heavy defeats at the start of Maynard's tenure.
+The back end of the 2020–21 season saw the club struggle, a number of first team players were furloughed which contributed to Wealdstone suffering multiple heavy defeats at the start of Maynard's tenure.
 In spite of this, the club still finished in 19th, clear of what would have been the relegation zone.

 Maynard's first full season as Wealdstone manager saw the club finish 16th, their highest league finish in 35 years.
 They finished 19 points clear of the bottom three, in a season which also saw Maynard help Wealdstone to a league double over local rivals Barnet and his former colleague Dean Brennan.
 On 12 May 2022, Maynard and Saunders were both given two year contract extensions.

+In the 2022–23 season, Maynard bettered his previous efforts by taking Wealdstone to 13th, their highest league finish in 36 years.
+The season included notable victories against Oldham Athletic and Gateshead, the latter taking them to the top of the National League table.
+Maynard and Saunders signed further two year extensions in July 2023, lengthening their tenure at the club until the end of the 2025–26 season.

+Notts County

+On 18 January 2024, Maynard was appointed head coach of League Two club Notts County, following the departure of Luke Williams.
+Maynard was joined by both Matthew Saunders and first-team coach Craig Saunders.

+Following defeat in the play-off semi-final against Wimbledon, Maynard was sacked on 22 May 2025.
+In a statement the owners said: "“While football is a game of fine margins, and Stuart undoubtedly faced numerous challenges over the course of the campaign, neither results nor performances reached the levels we believe the team was capable of - particularly during the defining period towards the end."

+York City

+On 28 August 2025, Maynard was appointed manager of National League club York City.